steve-mattsen/Canvas-Game-Demo/README.md

 * `F1` to switch display mode of the player between: just the sprite, just the bounding box, the sprite and the bounding box
 * `F2` to show/hide the spritesheet and the currently selected sprite
 * `F3` to switch between 60fps / 15fps
+* `F4` to show / hide a grass background
-* `F4` to hide / show the option buttons in the bottom right corner
+* `F5` to hide / show the option buttons in the bottom right corner
 * `F9` to show / hide useful debug information

 ## Development